iSame7/Flickery/README.md

 I used this techniqe in the network layer:

 The classic way to invert a dependency is to extract a protocol.
 (If you’re an Android developer, when you see “protocol,” think “interface.”)
-We’ll call it the Marvel Gateway.
+We’ll call it the Flicker Gateway.
 In the following diagram, it’s marked with <P> to show that it’s a protocol:

 <img src="Request-Model.png" alt="DIP" width="420px" align="middle"/>

 To make our API service layer more ignorant about most of the app, it has to implement the marvel gateway protocol.
 The prtocol act as a contract.
 Thanks to Dependency Inversion, the rest of the app can now be ignorant.
 It knows about the contract, but not about any class that satisfies that contract.
 Anything that implements the protocol can be plugged in.
-The Marvel Gateway serves as a Boundary.
+The Flicker Gateway serves as a Boundary.

 You can read more about DIP [HERE](http://code.tutsplus.com/tutorials/solid-part-4-the-dependency-inversion-principle--net-36872)
 # VIPER Architecture design pattern: